-2. Petitioned Surface Water Basin Closures by Rule - DNRC may adopt Administrative Rules to close a drainage basin.
-To adopt rules, DNRC must receive a petition.
-The petition can come from the Department of Environmental Quality, or from users of water from the source within the basin.
+2. Petitioned Surface Water Basin Closures by Rule - Per 85-2-319, MCA, DNRC may adopt Administrative Rules to close a drainage basin.
+To adopt rules, DNRC must receive a petition from the Department of Environmental Quality, or from users of water from the source within the basin.
 If the petition comes from water users, it must be signed by at least 25% or 10 users (whichever is less).
 DNRC will publish notice of a rulemaking hearing for three successive weeks, and hold the hearing at least 30 days after publishing the notice.